 Interviews were undertaken with all nine parents.
 The habit cough had been present for between four months and three years.
 All nine parents stated that they found hypnotherapy an acceptable and appropriate treatment option.
 Four were pleasantly surprised after initially being sceptical (comments in Table 1).
 Most parents were unsure what to expect and commented that they were pleased it had worked and would like to have further sessions or similar alternatives in future.

 After hypnotherapy, parents reported a significant reduction in cough in 6/9 (67%) children.
 This included complete cough cessation in (4/9) 44%.
 The parents of 5 children (56%) stated that after hypnotherapy, cough was no longer affecting their child’s or the family’s quality of life, even despite the absence of complete cough cessation.
 The patient with anxiety had a reduction in cough frequency but the patient with complex motor tic disorder did not appear to have much benefit from hypnotherapy.
+No adverse effects were reported by parents following hypnotherapy sessions.

 Discussion

 Habit cough can be extremely debilitating.
-It frequently affects school performance and has a negative effect on the quality of life of the child and their family.
-Despite it being a well-recognised condition, there is no treatment consensus which is frustrating for parents and clinicians.
+It frequently affects school performance and has a negative effect on the quality of life of the child and their family.1,2 Despite it being a well-recognised condition, there is no treatment consensus which is frustrating for parents and clinicians.
 This lack of clear guidance is influence by a paucity of good quality data.
 This is the first study outside North America to examine the use of hypnotherapy for the treatment of habit cough.
-We have shown that parents see hypnotherapy as an acceptable treatment option for habit cough.
+Although limited by the small sample size and single centre, we have shown that parents see hypnotherapy as an acceptable treatment option for habit cough.
 Furthermore, it seems to be effective in reducing cough and the associated morbidity, especially in children who do not have a complex motor tic disorder.
 There is an urgent need for a randomised controlled trial (RCT) to assess the effectiveness of hypnotherapy in habit cough.
 We hope that by demonstrating that hypnotherapy is acceptable to parents as a treatment option for habit cough, this RCT can be planned and undertaken.

-[814 words]
+[887 words]